noam992/forum-server-nodejs-client-react/README.md

 # forum-server-nodejs-client-react
 Create forum from zero using server side node.js and client side react.
-In addition using DB - MySQL, socket.io and cookies
+In addition using DB - MySQL, socket.io and cookies for smarter counting the numbers of likes and views

 Any one that want to create forum from zero and using nodejs for server side and react for client side, its a good beginning for you. actully this code is include react-redux metode, socket.io into server side and using DB of MySQL of PHPmyadmin